 Although optional in general, this value is required if you are running the scan in a dynamic host environment.
-See Note About Rescans Performed by 2.0 Plugins.
+See Note About Rescans Performed by v2.0 and Later Plugins.

 8. Click Save.
 If the Server URL and Token values are correct, the task will be saved.
 The next time you run the plan, the automated scan of the workspace will be executed for the configured project as part of the plan.